 200 Park Avenue, New York, NY 10166-0193 USA

 Orin Snyder is widely recognized as one of the country’s leading trial lawyers and litigators.
 A former federal prosecutor, Mr. Snyder is a partner in the New York office of Gibson, Dunn & Crutcher and a member of the firm’s Executive Committee.
 Mr. Snyder was named General Commercial Attorney of the Year for 2020 by Benchmark Litigation.
-The prestigious Chambers USA 2021 ranks him in Band 1 in New York for both General Commercial Litigation and Media & Entertainment Litigation, and among the top Trial Lawyers in the country.
-Mr. Snyder is Co-Chair of Gibson Dunn’s Global Trial Practice Group.
+The prestigious Chambers USA 2022 ranks him in Band 1 in New York for both General Commercial Litigation and Media & Entertainment Litigation, and among the top Trial Lawyers in the country.
+Mr. Snyder is co-chair of Gibson Dunn’s Trials Practice Group.

 Awards and Recognition